lspitzner/exference-paper/README.md

   (initially the executable was created for testing purposes , but now serves as command-line interface.)
 - Type synonyms are not supported yet.
-- Kinds are not checked (which can be seen as both advantage and disadvantage, see paper).
+- Kinds are not checked (which can be seen as both advantage and disadvantage, see report).
 - Pattern-matching on multi-constructor data-types is not supported - theoretically, this is possible and i have implemented something in this direction recently, but the performance is horrible without further optimizations.

+Also, note that the version of exference mentioned in the report had some bugs that were fixed recently.
+No major changes were introduced, so the reader of the report probably can use the latest version.

 ## Repositories